 Do not sit together with your close friends at meals or in the Chapel.
 Sit with the guests.
 If serving on team as a couple, operate individually.
 Remember that our primary focus is on the guests; our last priority is ourselves.

 DAY 15 – THE FIFTH SUNDAY BEFORE PILGRIMAGE

 The Christian life is a pilgrimage to the Kingdom into which the believer enters by the resurrection.
 Baptism is an early road marker on that journey.
 It is a welcoming into the Christian family.
-Baptism, like the Lord's Supper, sets the believer between the two poles of redemption---the death and resurrection of Jesus almost 2000 years ago, and the future coming of Jesus, in God's good time.
+Baptism, like the Lord’s Supper, sets the believer between the two poles of redemption---the death and resurrection of Jesus more than 2000 years ago, and the future coming of Jesus, in God’s good time.

 Can you remember your baptism?
 If you were baptized as an infant, recall the welcome your congregation gives as each person becomes part of the church.